 But well, just to be thorough, let’s describe what we have.

-If, again, like me, you’re dealing with Azure, you probably also came accross Azure Keyvault, which, all in all, could be described as a vault as a service.
+If, again, like me, you’re dealing with Azure, you probably also came across Azure Keyvault, which, all in all, could be described as a vault as a service.
 Notice the lack of capital V here.
 When I say vault, it means the concepts of vault to securely store secrets.

 Well, Vault (with a capital V) is also a vault as a service but also so much more.